Do rabbits need vaccination?

 Vaccines are recommended to healthy rabbits at recommended ages (depends on the specific brand used).
-However, your vet may them recommend to any animal he or she deems fit, especially if it is stable.
+However, your vet may recommend them to any animal he or she deems fit, especially if it is stable.

 Whereas there is no conclusive research on the effect immunization on pregnancy, we do not recommend it since it can cause unnecessary stress.
 Also, avoid neutering or spaying your rabbit and immunizing them at the same time.
 Immunization can be done early.